-HIV treatments currently available do not cure HIV.
-But that can mean a vgoing longer and healthier.
+Currently available HIV treatments do not cure HIV.
+But this can mean alonger and healthier .

-Having a combination of drugs which act against the HIV virus (these are often called -or coquetel- antiretroviral drugs) may reduce the amount of HIV in the blood to a level that is so low that can not be detected with standard load test Viral.
-This is called an "undetectable viral load" and this is the goal of HIV treatment.
+Having a combination of drugs that work against the HIV virus (these are often called antiretroviral drugs - or cocktails) can reduce the amount of HIV in the blood to a level that is so low that it can not be detected with standardized tests.
+Viral .
+This is called an "undetectable viral load" and that is the goal of HIV treatment.

 There are different types or classes of anti-HIV drugs.
 Each class works against HIV in a different way.
-HIV treatment typically includes three drugs in two different classes.
+Treatment of HIV usually includes three drugs of two different classes.

 The classes of anti-HIV drugs

-- Nucleoside reverse transcriptase inhibitors / nucleotides (NRTIs).
+- Nucleoside / nucleotide reverse transcriptase inhibitors (NRTIs).

 - Protease inhibitors (IPS).